 Our clientele!
 We aren’t just scooping up trips to make money.
 We fly large families with kids that have come to refer to me as Auntie Rachel.
-We’ve flown sick people back to their home country to say their goodbyes.
-We’ve flown the latest astronauts to go to the International Space Station!
-We fly clients with a ‘why’ to their traveling, and while getting to know these passengers leading up to the trip, we’re able to curate a lovely yet safe trip for them.
+We’ve flown sick people back to their home countries to say their goodbyes.
+We’ve flown astronauts on their way to the International Space Station!
+We fly clients with a “why” to their traveling, and while getting to know these passengers leading up to the trip, we’re able to curate a lovely yet safe journey for them.

-What is one specific moment with a customer that made you realize why you do what you do?
+What specific moment with a customer made you realize why you do what you do?

 We recently took one of my favorite families down to Turks and Caicos.
-One of the kids, a three and a half-year-old little girl, was little on the nervous side during the descent.
+One of the kids, a three-and-a-half-year-old girl, was a little nervous during the descent.
 She trusted me because we had already colored together and talked about our favorite colors and Sesame Street.
 I sat in the cabin with her instead of the jumpseat.
 During the approach, I held her hand and explained the stages of flight.
-She let me know about a dozen times after that she is now brave.
+She told me about a dozen times after that she is now brave.

 What is your favorite thing about working for GAC?

 I enjoy working with my friends.
-We have a tight camaraderie amongst us, and it shows in just about every stage of every trip.
+We have a tight camaraderie that shows in just about every stage of every trip.